particle-iot/docs/src/content/tutorials/particle-hardware.md

 *Finding the right Particle hardware for your project*

+- If you want an off-the-shelf, complete device with little or no hardware design required, see [off-the-shelf complete](#off-the-shelf-complete) below.
+- One way to start finding the right device is whether you're a hobbyist, prototyping, or producing a product.
+To start there, see [prototype or production](#prototype-or-production) below.
+- Another way to start is by deciding on [cellular or Wi-Fi](#cellular-or-wi-fi) first.

 ## Off-the-shelf complete

+### Tracker One

 If you want an off-the-shelf device can requires little or no hardware design, the [Tracker One](/datasheets/asset-tracking/tracker-one/) is a complete system with a waterproof IP67-rated enclosure.
 In includes cellular connectivity, GNSS (GPS) and Wi-Fi geolocation, and motion detection.